Website speed, web hosting, or optimization?

-Starting with myself I hate slow websites I want websites loading time to be instant if possible or as closest to 0 sec possible.
-No matter the optimization of the website if you choose a bad web hosting you will have slow loading time.
-I’ve written review and comparison of the best web hosting with speed tests check him out.
-I can suggest few web hostings leading right check SiteGround as my no.1 pick, HostGator as no.2 and iPage as cheap and best price/performance ratio (only annual plan).
+Starting with myself I hate slow websites I want websites where the loading time should be instant if possible or as closer to 0 sec possible.
+No matter the optimization of the website if you choose bad web hosting you will have slow loading time.
+I’ve written a review and comparison of the best web hosting with speed tests to check out who is the best.
+I can suggest few web hostings that leading right check SiteGround as my no.1 pick, HostGator as no.2, and iPage as cheap with the best price/performance ratio (only for the annual plan).

 Simply in a few words Shared hosting is one computer (server), one operating system(OS) shared by many accounts.

-Dedicated hosting its opposite from shared hosting, one rack just for you how you want to be configured with full access to everything.
-With dedicated you are the only customer, they are more powerful in specs from VPS and shared and only one customer that mean really fast hosting.
+Dedicated hosting its opposite from shared hosting, it’s one rack only for you, how you want to be configured with full access to everything.
+With dedicated you are the only customer, they are more powerful in specs from VPS and shared, and only one customer that means really fast hosting.

 VPS is in the middle between shared and dedicated, let me explain to you how VPS works.
-VPS stands for Virtual Private Server, it actually shared hosting but you have OS just for you private OS just like dedicated but hosted virtually.
-It’s a little bit confusing but I will try to explain that easily I can.
-Virtualization refers to a virtual machine that acts like real hardware computer with OS.
+VPS stands for Virtual Private Server, it’s actually shared hosting but you have OS, just for your private OS, similar to dedicated but hosted virtually.
+It’s a little bit confusing but I will try to explain this matter, in the easiest way.
+Virtualization refers to a virtual machine that acts like a real hardware computer with OS.
 You probably heard about VMware or Oracle’s VM VirtualBox software for OS virtualization.